Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Construction of new initial data sets

 \subsection{Initial data sets of type 2}

 We conclude this section by exploring a different way to solve \cref{Y0_Eq} without losing generality in the degrees of freedom of the sources, that is, keeping $J_i^{(||)}$ as a free function.
-The idea for this approach arises from the following observation: if we assume $\beta_i=0$, we eliminate the spatial derivatives in the equation \cref{drXeq_Y0} for the field $X$.
-Thus, by assuming $H^i_{~i}=0$, indicating that we are foliating $\Sigma$ with minimal surfaces, the equation \cref{drXeq_Y0} becomes independent of $X$.
+The idea for this approach arises from the following observation: if we assume $\beta_i=0$, equation \cref{drXeq_Y0} do not depend anymore on angular derivatives of $X$.
+Thus, by assuming $H^i_{~i}=0$, indicating that we are foliating $\Sigma_0$ with minimal surfaces, the equation \cref{drXeq_Y0} becomes independent of $X$.
 Therefore, it can be solved through integration along the radial coordinate by

 with $F(x_1,x_2)$ being an arbitrary function that depends only on the angular variables.
 Since $H_{ji}$, $\kappa^{ji}$, and $\JT$ are all known functions, the integral term in eq. (\ref{Xsol}) can be computed analytically or numerically using conventional methods.
 Therefore, to determine $X$, we have to provide a way to compute the function $F(x_1,x_2)$ on the initial surface $S_{r_{0}}$.
 To achieve this, we solve eq. (\ref{Y0_Eq}) for $\cd_iX$, leading to